wttech/node-wrapper/README.md

 # Node Wrapper(s)

-Node/NPM/NPX wrapper scripts for automatic setup and utilization of Node.js in local or project-specific environments
+This project provides Node/NPM/NPX wrapper scripts.
+These scripts automate the setup and utilization of Node.js in local or project-specific environments.

+# Rationale

+The Node.js ecosystem is vast and diverse, leading to several challenges:

+1. **Multiple Project Requirements**: Different projects may require different versions of Node.js, NPM, or NPX.
+This diversity can lead to conflicts when working on multiple projects simultaneously.

+2. **Environment Constraints**: In certain environments, such as CI/CD pipelines or Docker containers, Node.js may not be installed by default.
+This can pose challenges in setting up and maintaining the development environment.

+3. **Version Management**: Managing multiple versions of Node.js on the same machine can be complex and error-prone.

+The Node Wrapper scripts aim to address these challenges by providing a flexible and easy-to-use solution for managing Node.js versions.

-# Usage
+## Usage

-Instead of installing Node.js globally, you can replace your commands to use the wrapper scripts.
-This way, you can have multiple versions of Node.js installed on your machine and use them in different projects.
+The wrapper scripts allow you to use different versions of Node.js across various projects without needing a global installation.

+To use the wrapper scripts, follow these steps:

-Copy the scripts to your project directory then replace the commands in your project scripts:
+1. Copy the scripts to your project directory.
+2. Replace the commands in your project scripts:

-- Change `node` to `sh nodew`
+    - Replace `node` with `sh nodew`
-- Change `npm` to `sh npmw`
+    - Replace `npm` with `sh npmw`
-- Change `npx` to `sh npxw`
+    - Replace `npx` with `sh npxw`

-For example:
+Here's an example:

 ```shell
 % sh npxw --version
 10.7.0
 ```

-Note that the directory named 'node' will be created and be sure to ignore it in VCS.
-That's it! :)
+Please note that a directory named 'node' will be created.
+Make sure to add it to your VCS ignore list.

 # Authors